GraphScope/portal/docs/interactive/pages/interactive/client_apis/java_client.md

-# Java SDK Reference
+# Java Client

-The Interactive Java SDK Reference is a comprehensive guide for developers looking to integrate the Interactive service into their Java applications.
-This SDK allows users to seamlessly connect to Interactive and leverage its powerful features for graph management, stored procedure management, and query execution.
+This a practical guide for developers looking to integrate the Interactive service into their Java applications.
+The Java Client allows users to seamlessly connect to Interactive and leverage its powerful features for graph management, stored procedure management, and query execution.

 ## Requirements